 Between the Flags is the statewide Clinical Emergency Response System (CERS), which sets out standard calling criteria for triggering either a "clinical review" or a "rapid response".
 These calling criteria align with colour coding on the state-wide standardized adult observation (SAGO) chart.
 A breach of the yellow zone criteria triggers a "clinical review" and a breach of the red zone criteria triggers a "Rapid Response".

-In many NSW hospitals, the rapid response is known as a "MET" call, but at Westmead, a rapid response has two components: "PACE" - which is an urgent review by the specialty team registrar or, if the clinical situation is more urgent, or the patient does not improve following the PACE call - escalation to an ALS call.
-An ALS call will activate an emergency response by the Advanced Life Support Team.
+In many NSW hospitals, the rapid response is known as a "MET" call, but at Westmead, we have a two tiered system, with a "Rapid Response" - which is an urgent review by the specialty team registrar, AND if the clinical situation is more urgent, or the patient does not improve following the Rapid Response - escalation to a Code Blue ALS call, which will activate an emergency response by the Advanced Life Support Team.
 A code blue- ALS call can be activated by the wall mounted red emergency buttons bedside each bed, or by dialing 111 (or from 4th Feb 2019 - 2222).

 Our CERS policy aims to achieve a consistent practice and nomenclature across all of the hospitals in the Local Health District.
 However, for many years the staff at Westmead have referred to "PACE" (=Rapid Response) and "ALS" (=Code Blue) and you may continue to hear this terminology for a while longer.